Biomedical Engineering

 BME 700B.
 Master's Project.
 3 credits, 3 contact hours.

 Restriction: written approval of project advisor.
 An extensive paper involving design, construction, and analysis, or theoretical investigation.
 Joint projects with industry or governmental agencies may be acceptable.
 Work is carried out under the supervision of a member of the department faculty.
-Master’s students registering for the first time in Master’s Project must take simultaneously the INTD 799 (Responsible Contact of Research) course, if they have not already taken it.
+Master’s students registering for the first time in Master’s Project must take simultaneously the INTD 799 (Responsible Conduct of Research) course, if they have not already taken it.

 BME 701B.
 Master's Thesis.
 3 credits, 3 contact hours.

 Restriction: written approval of project advisor.
 An extensive paper involving design, construction, and analysis, or theoretical investigation.
 Joint projects with industry or governmental agencies may be acceptable.
 Work is carried out under the supervision of a member of the department faculty.
-Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Contact of Research) course, if they have not already taken it.
+Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Conduct of Research) course, if they have not already taken it.

 BME 701C.
 Master's Thesis.
 6 credits, 3 contact hours.